NIST AI Risk Management Framework

 AI Governance Framework

-Governance structure defining roles, responsibilities, policies, standards, and processes for AI throughout lifecycle:ensuring accountability and responsible practices.
+Governance structure defining roles, responsibilities, policies, standards, and processes for AI throughout lifecycle.
+We make sure accountability and responsible practices.

 Fairness & Bias Assessment